-Pupils are taught the value and reasons behind laws.
-We aim to show children their responsibilities and the consequences when laws are broken.
-Pupils are taught the rules from an early age in the Foundation Stage.
+Pupils are taught to respect rules and the law from an early age.
 These values are reinforced in different ways including visits from the police and fire service, during Religious Education when rules for different faiths are thought about and during other subjects where there is respect and appreciation for different rules.
 Ground rules for discussions during PSHE/Circle Time lessons are agreed and in Relationships and Sex Education lessons.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
-The children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+The children are actively encouraged to make informed choices and to respect the rights of others to do the same.
 As a school we educate and provide boundaries for children to make choices safely, through provision of a safe environment and empowering education.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through E-Safety, PSHE and RSE lessons.
-As part of our PSHE curriculum and daily life we place a huge emphasis on the social and emotional learning of our children and feel we send them off to high school as well rounded individuals.
-We celebrate achievements in Good Work Assemblies and through certificates, stickers and award systems.

 Mutual respect & tolerance of those with different faiths & beliefs